Lacquer Acetate or Direct Metal Mastering (DMM copper)

-The cutting is just the transfer of your audio to another physical support that will be done by a professional cutting engineer.
+The cutting is just the transfer of your audio to another physical support who will be done by a professional cutting engineer.

 If you compare your test pressing with another vinyl record, be sure that those two are comparable !
 It is possible that you are comparing a non mastered home recording with a mastered high end studio recording.

-The cutting studio can’t do miracles to your sound and every artist also sounds different.
+Engineer at cutting room can’t do miracles to your sound and every artists also sounds different.

 We won’t take any responsibility for this.

-Please, don’t overcompress and overlimit your tracks to the maximum, the engineers need headroom to be able to obtain the best sound quality possible, if they have to lower the level of cutting due to saturation, the quality of your record with lower as well.
+Please, don’t overcompress and overlimit your tracks to the maximum, the engineers need headroom to be able to obtain the best sound quality possible, if they have to lower the level of cutting due to saturation, the quality of your record will be lowered as well.

-What is Pre-echo on a vinyl record… Is this normal ?
+What is PRE-ECHO on a vinyl record… (You can already hear music before it really starts) Is this normal ?

-When a heavier vinyl is used for the record like 180gr, pre-echo could be reduced but pre-echo reflects a very good cutting !
+When a heavier vinyl is used for the record like 180gr, pre-echo could be reduced but pre-echo reflects a very good and loud cutting !

-Test pressings or final vinyl record pressing can’t be refused for Pre-echo reason.
+Test pressings and final vinyl record pressing can’t be refused for Pre-echo reason